Freedom of Information

 Information about the General Practioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the Managing Partner, Mr Gerard Whitfield.

 If there is the need for a clinician to refer patients to specialist clinics, the hospital or other Health Care Providers, it will be necessary to share certain clinical information with them.
-By signing the registration form to join the Practice, we assume you agree to this.

 Access to Records

 In accordance with the Data Protection Act 1998 and Access to Health Records Act, patients may request to see their medical records.
 Such requests should be made through the Managing Partner Mr Gerard Whitfield.
 No information will be released without the patients consent unless we are legally obliged to do so.